sajmonpic4-design/Moja-strona/README.md

 # Moja-strona
 Pokazuję to co umiem portfolio.
 To jest testowa strona.
-This is my portfolio and Is my tet site.
+This is my portfolio and Is my test site.

 ##Technologie:
 ##Technology: